WA residents stationed outside the state: Vehicles & boats

 - Complete a Certificate of Fact for Address Verification — Exception form.

-- Mail your completed forms, supporting documents, and fees to any vehicle licensing office.
+- Mail your forms, supporting documents, and fees to any vehicle licensing office.

 All local emissions requirements apply to your vehicle.
-You won’t need to get a Washington State emissions test as long as:
+You won't need to get a WA state emissions test as long as:

 - You're stationed outside of WA.

 - The vehicle is operated outside of WA.

 |If your vehicle was licensed…